MattMcAdams/stratus/README.md

 ```
 npm install sass --save-dev
 ```
-You can learn more about [dart sass]() on their website, and Mirium Suzanne has a great article about the [module system]() on css-tricks.
+You can learn more about [dart sass](https://sass-lang.com/dart-sass) on their website, and Mirium Suzanne has a great article about the [module system](https://css-tricks.com/introducing-sass-modules/) on css-tricks.

 ## Contribute!
 I'm a self taught developer, and this has been my pet project I've used to learn about best practices, project management, and so much more, so I'm sure it's not perfect.

 See something that could be better?
 Found a bug?
 Have an idea for a new feature?
-Come [help build](), [submit an issue](), or [contact me]()!
+Come [help build](https://github.com/MattMcAdams/stratus/blob/master/CONTRIBUTING.md), [submit an issue](https://github.com/MattMcAdams/stratus/issues/new), or [contact me](https://github.com/MattMcAdams)!
 I'd love to chat and hear your ideas.

 ## Looking forward
 This project is constantly evolving, and I'm excited to bring more features to it in the future.
-Some of my current thoughts include mixins inspired by boubon, a minimal style boilerplate, and UI components.
+Some of my current thoughts include mixins inspired by bourbon, a minimal style boilerplate, and UI components.